 Something that quickly becomes apparent is how on point Kaos’s characterization is.
 Kaos prefers being with people she’s most familiar with, often freezing up in crowds of strangers.
 Her anxiety deeply affects her work, making her second guess its own quality and seek validation from other opinions such as her editor’s.
 Even her interests in anime and figurines act as a means of escapism from the almost suffocating nature of her job.
 Anyone who’s dealt with anxiety (myself included) may find something to relate here.
 And on its own merits, it’s impressive how much articulation Comic Girls puts in depicting Kaos’s anxiety beyond the usual blabbering dialogue and flustered animations that can be expected in stock shy anime girls.

 Frankly, I think Comic Girls is maybe a bit too good at this.
-Far too often, I feel like it’s determined to make Kaos live one of the saddest fictional lives of all time.
+Far too often, I feel like it’s determined to make Kaos live one of the saddest fictional existences of all time.
 The poor girl just can’t take a break as she deals with rejection after rejection, even as her abilities as a visual storyteller improve over time.
 To add further insult to injury, Kaos deals with the fact that Ruki and Tsubasa are already successful mangakas.
 Koyume initially deals with submission hell but Comic Girls later makes the cruel move of letting her find success while leaving Kaos horribly behind.
 By the end of the show, it feels like there’s a lot resting on our main character’s shoulders to prove herself and I couldn’t help but wonder if the poor girl will be drained to the point of death.

 As an aside, while Kaos’s character design is clearly drawn with jailbait in mind, it does reflect her worrywart personality quite well.

 There are even a few minor characters that do play an interesting part.
 Amisawa, Kaos’s editor, plays the difficult dichotomy between a strict judge and someone who genuinely wants her talent to succeed.
 Another highlight is the fifth resident at the dorm and horror savvy artist, Fuura.
-Most of Fuura’s scenes is a recurring joke where she tries to creep out her friends but her character is once treated as someone Kaos can empathize with.
-In another scene, Fuura proves to be a surprisingly good mentor for Kaos, helping the latter accelerate her craft.
+Most of Fuura’s scenes is a recurring joke where she tries to creep out her friends but her character is occasionally treated as someone Kaos can empathize with.
+In one scene, Fuura proves to be a surprisingly good mentor for Kaos, helping the latter accelerate her craft.

 As a CGDCT anime, Comic Girls does possess the materials that you’ve come to expect with the genre.
 There are moments where the characters mug cuteness at the camera with their faces and attires.
 There is plenty of fanservice to go around in this anime, some of it even bordering into yuri territory.
 Making heavy use of such elements can make a CGDCT anime come across as shallow or pedestrian but I surprisingly didn’t get those impressions when watching Comic Girls.
 I didn’t mind a scene where Koyume just poses in a swimsuit since the context is that she’s helping Kaos and Ruki improve their drawing skills.
 I didn’t mind a yuri relationship between Koyume and Tsubasa that’ll stay in the friendship stage since there’s an interesting development where the former’s crush on the latter affects the quality of her romance manga.
 Obviously, these elements still aren’t for everyone but Comic Girls at least implements them so that they contribute towards characterization and not just eyecandy so it gets credit for that.